Michel Demaret

-Michel Demaret (18 January 1940 - 9 November 2000) was a Belgian politician.
+Michel Demaret (18 January 1940 – 9 November 2000) was a Belgian politician who briefly served as mayor of the City of Brussels from July 1993 to March 1994.

 Popular TV hero

 Originally a club bouncer of humble origin from the Marolles neighbourhood, his general attitude and manner of speech made him a target for jokes, but also for popularity among many electors and TV viewers, particularly after the broadcasting of two documentaries about him, at that time still a low level employee at the Retirement Office, by Fait Divers, a famous Belgian television magazine, realized in 1971 and 1972 by Jean-Jacques Péché and Pierre Manuel, Les Fonctionnaires (the Public Servants) and Week-end ou la qualité de la vie (Week end or quality of life).
 The magazines have been put on the air a lot of times in the next quarter of a century by the Belgian TV, always with a high success.
 Another documentary, Tel qu'en lui-même enfin (Finally as himself) was made in 1997 by the Strip Tease magazine, filmed at the peak of Demaret's political career.